 Bathroom designs by Rukmini Patel

 It’s time to ditch the white and embrace colour!
-There are hundreds of choices available for sanitary ware, tiles and even coloured toilets!
+There are hundreds of choices available for sanitary ware, tiles even toilets!

 Don’t feel like you have to go for a white vanity unit just because you’re used to it.